Global search

 When someone dies without leaving a legal Will, it is legally referred to as ‘passing away intestate’.

-When this happens, you need to apply for Letters of Administration.
+When this happens, you need to apply for Letters of Administration, instead of Probate.

-Letters of Administration give legal authority to the person (or people) who can act as the Administrator of an estate when an Executor has not been appointed.
+Letters of Administration give legal authority to the person (or people) who can act as the Administrator of an estate (usually the next of kin) when an Executor has not been appointed.

 Reasons why an Executor may not be appointed include: